apple/swift-argument-parser/Documentation/02 Arguments, Options, and Flags.md

 }
 ```

-The flag names in this case are drawn from the raw values:
+The flag names in this case are drawn from the raw values — for information about customizing the names and help text, see the  [`EnumerableFlag` documentation](../Sources/ArgumentParser/Parsable%20Types/EnumerableFlag.swift).

 ```
 % example --in-memory-cache --pink --silver